 - Renewables Obligation

-Government environmental and social programmes administered by Ofgem E-Serve place various obligations on licensed energy suppliers.
+Ofgem administers government environmental and social programmes, which place various obligations on licensed energy suppliers.

 Derogation from the RMR rules is a direction from the Gas and Electricity Markets Authority (GEMA).
 These relieve a licensed supplier from its obligations to comply with certain licence conditions in specific circumstances and to a specified extent.